 - Have several people with very different clouds stand before the group.
 Let everyone help to describe the shapes.

-Variation: Instead of drawing clouds, people in the group take turns describing different clouds they see in the sky.
-Others try to guess which cloud from the description.
+Variation: Instead of drawing clouds, let people in the group take turns describing different clouds they see in the sky.
+Others try to guess from the description which cloud it is.

 People will guess which cloud by the verbal description of its shape.

-Drawings of different shapes of clouds.
-The drawings can be on big sheets of paper (see B2 Shapes in Clouds).
+Needed: drawings of different shapes of clouds.
+The drawings can be on big sheets of paper (see G2: Clouds).
 The cloud shapes can also be drawn on the pavement with chalk or in the ground with a stick.

 - Draw large cloud shapes on the ground

 OR put the cloud drawings from G2: Clouds where everyone can see them.

 - Describe one of these clouds.
 The listeners will move to the cloud they think you are describing.
 Start by describing general things that are true of each cloud.
 Make it more specific with every descriptive word.

 - The listeners will guess which cloud you mean by standing next to a cloud picture.
 They might decide to move from one cloud to another as your description gets more and more specific.

 - End by describing something that clearly shows which cloud you had in mind.
 Give affirmation when listeners stand in the right place.